bacula-web/bacula-web/website/content/en/community/_index.md

 {{% pageinfo color="primary" %}}
 Bacula-Web is an open source project.

-If you would like to contribute to the project, please read the following document
+If you would like to contribute to the project, please follow the link below

 * [Contribution guide](https://docs.bacula-web.org/en/latest/04_contribute/index.html)

 {{% /pageinfo %}}

 <!-- Become a sponsor -->